Hangmans-Inn/SOGS-Management-Cheatsheet/README.md

- # SOGS Management Cheatsheet

- A comprehensive guide for managing Session rooms using the SOGS (Session Open Group Server) tool.
+ # SOGS (Session Open Group Server) Cheatsheet

  ---

  ## Introduction

- SOGS, short for Session Open Group Server, is a powerful tool designed to aid administrators in managing Session rooms.
+ SOGS, short for Session Open Group Server, is a powerful tool designed to Session Communities.
 This cheatsheet furnishes details about commands, permissions, user management, and practical usage examples to ease your SOGS administration endeavors.

  ---